JingyiChris/SHAPELoop/README.md

 	-o	<directory>	Output directory

+	-d	<filename>	Dataset for SHAPE pattern identification

+	-c	<filename>	Dataset to be combined for SHAPE pattern identification

+	-m	<filename>	Candidate structures predicted by MC-Fold, dot file

 	-N	<int>     	Specify the size of Boltzmann-weighted candidate ensemble.
 Default is 1000 structures

 	-b	<int>     	Specify the number of flanking base pairs of loops.
-Default is 2 base pairs
+Default is two base pairs

 Options Without Parameters:
 	-a	          	Provide all suboptimal structures